zainezq/garden-web-port/content/Technical/setting-up.md

 In terms of the DNS management, this took a while to configure, and was one of the reasons I kept switching hosting services.
-I originally used Vercel, and purchased the domain name through them (a third party registrar I presume), however, the first change (Vercel -> Netlify) was warranted because of ethical concerns, which made me *want* to change the registrar specifically.
+I originally used Vercel, and purchased the domain name through them (a third party registrar I presume), however, the first change (Vercel -> Netlify) was warranted because of ethical concerns, which made me *want* to change the registrar specifically (although I changed the hosting service as well).
 So I decided to use `Krystal.io` as my registrar, which I found to be quite nice and easy to set up.
 In order to transfer the domain name, I had to get the `EPP` code (also known as the `Auth-Code`) from Vercel.
 After propagation, the transfer was complete.
 The issue with using this registrar, though, was that I was trying to use this as my DNS manager as well, where I create records and manage them, but even after